-Yesterday I whipped up a batch of these no bake pumpkin balls and I have been eating them morning, noon and night ever since.
+Yesterday I whipped up a batch of these no-bake pumpkin balls and I have been eating them morning, noon, and night ever since.
 Yes, even for breakfast.
-You know why?
+Do you know why?
 Because if you are looking for healthy pumpkin recipes, look no further than these bite-sized morsels!
 And you know what’s even better?
 They are incredibly easy to make!

 Yes, healthy pumpkin desserts DO taste good!

 For these delicious pumpkin treats, just mix a few ingredients, roll them into balls, and cover them with cinnamon and sugar and you are done!
 Easy and delicious with absolutely zero guilt when I inhale a few at 6 AM!
 After you finish eating them all, whip up a batch of pumpkin donuts, too.
 You can not have enough pumpkin, right?